In this tutorial, a compressible aerodynamic simulation of a golf ball is performed.

 Switch the Turbulence model to ‘k-omega SST‘ in the panel that appears:

 Now we will set up the physics for the simulation.

-In order to assign Boundary Conditions on the golf ball, click on the ‘+’ icon next to the BoundaryConditions, and click on the types described in this section.
+In order to assign Boundary Conditions on the model, click on the ‘+’ icon next to the Boundary Conditions, and select the types described in this section.

 a.
 Velocity Inlet

 Assign a ‘Velocity Inlet‘ of 59 \(m/s\).
 This value is close to the Ball Speed that an average male golf player achieves.